Famous Translators and Interpreters in History: A Summary of Their Achievements

-Jorge Luis Borges was a very famous author, but he was also a talented translator (although he did not have a degree).
+Jorge Luis Borges was a very famous author, but he was also a talented translator (although he didn’t have a degree).
 He translated Oscar Wilde’s The Happy Prince into Argentinian Spanish at the age of 9.
-Later in his life he translated the works of other authors such as Edgar Allan Poe, Franz Kafka, and Virginia Woolf.
+Later in his life, he translated the works of other authors such as Edgar Allan Poe, Franz Kafka, and Virginia Woolf.

 He was a talented interpreter who worked for Joseph Stalin and Vyacheslav Molotov during World War II.
 He interpreted at many conferences, including the Tehran Conference in 1943, the first of the World War II conferences of the “Big Three” Allied leaders (the Soviet Union, the United States, and the United Kingdom).